voidReq/Remote-Control/README.md

 3. More detailed details command (idk what else to add)
 4. Figure out how to make a bunch of params that the user can ignore if they want (look into parsing lib)
 5. Make it a telegram bot? :O
+6. Integrate MQTT protocol to send some data

 **COMMANDS**